54ba/clerk-netlify-template/README.md

 - For the Environment variables the API and JWT keys will be located under Developers > API Keys within the Clerk dashboard.
 Add your [Clerk environment variables](https://dashboard.clerk.dev/) to a `.env` file like [`.env.local.sample`](./.env.local.sample) file or through the Netlify project dashboard at [https://app.netlify.com/](https://app.netlify.com/) Site settings/Build & deploy/Environment:

   ```
   NEXT_PUBLIC_CLERK_FRONTEND_API=""
-  CLERK_API_KEY=""
-  CLERK_JWT_KEY=""
+  CLERK_SECRET_KEY=""
   ```
   > 🚨 Once you've added in the environment variables, you will need to go to the 'Deploy' tab within your Netlify Dashboard and trigger a new deploy.

 - Start dev server (This starts your app in development mode, rebuilding assets on file changes.):